How to raise a non-catalogue order

-Please leave the Item Type as the default “Goods billed by quantity”.
+Please leave the Item Type as the default “Goods I can provide description, item price and quantity”.

 The Item Description is the narrative description of the goods you want to order, and this will be what the supplier see so please make sure this is clear and has all the information they might need to identify the order.